Temple’s Aron Museum

 Shoah Memorial Gallery

 Opened on April 29, 2011, our Holocaust Memorial exhibition features works by Canadian artists Marcel Braitstein, Sorel Cohen, Georges Dyens, Angela Grossmann, Marie-Jeanne Musiol and Marion Wagschal.
 Some of these works were originally shown in two previous exhibitions, “Afterimage” at the Montreal Holocaust Memorial Centre, spring 2000, and “Memories and Testimonies” at the Leonard and Bina Ellen Art Gallery, Concordia University, spring 2002.
-This exhibition is sponsored by the Temple Emanu-El-Beth Sholom Art Committee.
+The exhibitions were curated by Dr. Loren Lerner, Department of Art History, Concordia University; and documented in accompanying exhibition catalogues.